jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### RM 10 Using refund to satisfy tax liability
 When this section applies
-(1) This section applies when a person is entitled to a refund of an amount of tax under sections RM 2, RM 4, and RM 5.
+(1) This section applies when a person is entitled to a refund of an amount of tax under section RM 2 or RM 4.
 An amount of tax under this section includes an amount of a refundable tax credit under section LA 5(5) (Treatment of remaining credits).
 Section LB 4 (Tax credits for families) may apply to adjust the amount available.
 Request for particular application
 (2) The person may ask under section 173T of the Tax Administration Act 1994 for the Commissioner to apply some or all of the amount on a particular date to satisfy a liability under the Inland Revenue Acts.
 Commissioner applying refund